ucs-compute-solutions/FlashStack_IMM_Ansible/README.md

 The API key and Secrets_Filename information is added to the group_vars/all.yml.
 The default Secrets_File value in all.yml assumes Secrets_File was copied to the same folder/directory where Ansible Playbooks were cloned (alongside inventory file).

 <br />

+The playbooks in this repository perform following functions:

+1. Create various pools required to setup a Server Profile Template
+2. Create various policies required to setup a Server Profile Template
+3. Create iSCSI and/or FC Server Profile Templates

+After successfully executing the playbooks, 1 or many server profiles can easily derived and attached to the compute node from Intersight dashboard.

+**NOTE:** The addition of UCS to Intersight Account or configuration of Domain Profile to setup UCS is not part of this repository and will have to be performed manually before executing the playbooks.

+**NOTE:** The playbooks do not create an organization and assume an organization (default or otherwise) has already been setup under Intersight account.
+The organization name must be updated in group_vars/all.yml(org_name) for successful execuation of the playbooks.

 ### Setting up Variables